Jackson Hole, Wyoming, home cooking, wild game, high altitude baking, high altitude gardening, foraging, mountain adventures

 Moroccan Chicken with Lemon and Olives has a lot going on, with currants, olives, warm spices, and the tangy, intense flavor of the preserved lemon.
 It is traditional to serve with couscous, but it also goes well with polenta, rice pilaf, or farro.

 The chicken pieces are coated with the spice mixture, then left to absorb the flavors for about an hour.
-Then the chicken is sauteéd on the stove, and simmers in the rest of the ingredients for another hour.
-It's even better if made ahead of time, which makes it my favorite dinner party dish.
+The spice-coated chicken is seared in a hot pan on the stove, then left to simmer gently with the rest of the ingredients for another hour.
+If time allows, make this dish the day before you intend to eat it; an overnight rest in the fridge deepens and mellows the intensity of the flavors.

 When I make this for my family it is a one-dish meal, served with a small pitcher of pan juices on the side.
 No matter how much I make, we always seem to fight over the pan juices.